mkouhei/serf-debian/website/source/docs/agent/rpc.html.markdown

 Possible commands include:

 * handshake - Used to initialize the connection, set the version
+* auth - Used to authenticate a client
 * event - Fires a new user event
 * force-leave - Removes a failed node from the cluster
 * join - Requests Serf join another node
 * members - Returns the list of members
+* members-filtered - Returns a subset of members
+* tags - Modifies tags on a running Serf agent
 * stream - Starts streaming events over the connection
 * monitor - Starts streaming logs over the connection
 * stop - Stops streaming logs or events
 * leave - Serf agent performs a graceful leave and shutdown
+* query - Initiates a new query
+* respond - Responds to an incoming query

 Below each command is documented along with any request or response body that is applicable.